Dragonlord1005/Better-python-testing/README.md

 - [ ] NPC's
 - [ ] Story
 # Additional goals
-these are not high priority
+These are not high priority
 - [ ] Sound and Music
 - [ ] Maybe rewrite some things into modules instead for better reuse.
 Already done with typing effect

+# Long term goals
+These goals are for the long term
+- [ ] Machine learning/AI/Deep learning